jledun/io-buffer-coder/README.md

   "type": "(string) the PLC data type",
-  "default": "defaut value if object property is not defined before encoding", "offset": "(unsigned integer) the first byte position number", "bitnumber": "(unsigned integer between 0 and 7) required for BOOL only : the bit position in the byte read at offset", "length": (unsigned integer) required for STRING and CHAR only : length of the string or char array" }
+  "default": "defaut value if object property is not defined before encoding", "offset": "(unsigned integer) the first byte position number", "bitnumber": "(unsigned integer between 0 and 7) required for 'BOOL' only : the bit position in the byte read at offset", "length": (unsigned integer) required for 'STRING' and 'ARRAY OF ...' only : length of the string or char array" }
 ```